 The Group applies the simplified approach in calculating expected credit losses (ECL) on trade receivables.
 Under this approach, the Group establishes a provision matrix that is based on its historical credit loss experience and adjusted for forward-looking factors specific to the debtors and the economic environment.
-Allowance for ECL and the provision for ECL as of and for the year ended December 31, 2021 amounted to ₱909.10 million and ₱142.58 million, respectively.
+Allowance for ECL and the provision for ECL as of and for the year ended December 31, 2021 amounted to P909.10 million and P142.58 million, respectively.
 The use of ECL model is significant to our audit as it involves the exercise of significant management judgment.
-Key areas of judgment include: segmenting the Group's credit risk exposures; defining default; determining assumptions to be used in the ECL model such as timing and amounts of expected net recoveries from defaulted accounts; and incorporating forward-looking information (called overlays), including the impact of the coronavirus pandemic, in calculating ECL.
+Key areas of judgment include: definition of default for trade receivables, grouping of instruments for losses measured on collective basis and incorporation of forward-looking information, including the impact of the coronavirus pandemic, in calculating ECL.